Linear classifier, least-squares cost function, and outliers: Linear classifier using least squares error

 \section{Linear classifier using least squares error}

 A linear classifier is a tool in machine learning that is often used for quick data exploration because it is fast to train and very easy to implement, albeit at the expense of its accuracy.
-It becomes a competitive method if the dimensionality of input space is very high.
-One common example problem is document classification.
-See Ref.~\onlinecite{Yuan2012} for a review of linear classifiers.
+It {can} become a competitive method if the dimensionality of input space is very high.
+An example problem where linear classifier could work quite well is document classification.
+For a more detailed review of linear classifiers, see Ref.~\onlinecite{Yuan2012}.

-The aim of statistical classification, in general, is to classify a given data into one of many classes.
-More formally, given a data represented as $(\mathbf{x}, t)$, where $\mathbf{x}$ is the vector representation of the data and $t$ is the corresponding label.
-The goal is to classify $\mathbf{x}$ into one of $K$ number of classes $\mathcal{C}_k$, where $k=1, \ldots, K$, using its label $t$ (in the case where the assignation of data belongs to one and only one class).
-In cases where data is linearly separable, a linear classifier is sufficient, otherwise one should recourse to one of the nonlinear methods such as neural networks strategies.\citep{Bishop2006}
+The aim of statistical classification, in general, is to assign a given data into one of many classes.
+Given a data represented as $(\mathbf{x}, t)$, where $\mathbf{x}$ is the vector representation of the data and $t$ is the corresponding label, the goal is to classify $\mathbf{x}$ into one of $K$ number of classes $\mathcal{C}^{(k)}$, where $k=1, \ldots, K$, using its label $t$ (in the case where each input data belongs to only one class).
+In cases where data is linearly separable, a linear classifier is sufficient, otherwise one should resort to one of the nonlinear methods such as neural network strategies.\citep{Bishop2006}